-Over the weekend, Aventa Credit Union (Aventa CU) added a 30-month Certificate Special (3.04% APY).
-This limited-time offer requires a minimum deposit of $5k of new money, with no stated balance cap.
+The latest addition to the Aventa Credit Union (Aventa CU) product line is the 18-month Ascent CD Special (3.04% APY).
+This limited-time offer requires a minimum opening deposit of $500 of new money.
+Unlimited additional deposits are allowed throughout the term.

-Headquartered in Colorado Springs, Aventa Credit Union’s field of membership (FOM) includes individuals who live or work in the Colorado counties of Alamosa, Chaffee, Custer, El Paso, Fremont, Huerfano, Pueblo, Saguache, and Teller.
+Headquartered in Colorado Springs, Aventa Credit Union’s field of membership (FOM) includes individuals who live or work in the Colorado counties of Alamosa, Chaffee, Custer, El Paso, Fremont, Huerfano, Pueblo, Saguache, or Teller.

 Household members and relatives (parent, spouse, or child) of current Aventa CU members are welcome to apply.